Mornor/ml-auto-subtitles/README.md

 - The parsed final result can be found under [`result.srt`](./assets/result.srt).

 ### Possible improvements
-- Sharding with Kinesis
+- Sharding with Kinesis.
-- Have a frontend
+- Have a frontend.

 These solutions might be implemented in the future in a private repo.